ChindeaOne/SkyblockCollectionTracker/README.md

-# Skyblock Collection Mod!
+# Skyblock Collection Tracker Mod!
 Massive thanks to nea89 for the wiki!
 It taught me a lot about minecraft modding. https://moddev.nea.moe

-### The raw versions just send you a chat message
-- This will be changed in the future

-Run: /sct help for all commands
 ## Features:
 - Tracks your skyblock collections!
   - for now it only tracks mining collections like gold or gemstones
-  - ~~you need to set your api key from https://developer.hypixel.net/dashboard~~
-    - not the case anymore, but being in development means i have to refresh the key often
+- Run: /sct help for all commands
+- Shows the collection, as well as how much you gain/h
+  - The gui is inspired by [Ninjune](https://github.com/Ninjune/coleweight?tab=readme-ov-file)'s coleweight mod (since his collection tracker is 'broken')